If you have a child in another school (or out of school) then please click here for the Primary School Transfer Application Form

 Further information and advice on the admission of summer born children is available from SUNDERLAND LOCAL AUTHORITY ADMISSIONS TEAM.

 Children with a Statement of Special Educational Need or with an Education, Health and Care (EHC) plan naming NORTHERN SAINTS CofE (VA) PRIMARY School will always be offered places.
 If there is then greater demand for admission than there are places available (oversubscription), the following criteria will be applied in the order set out below.

 ADMISSION CRITERIA FOR NORTHERN SAINTS CHURCH OF ENGLAND

-VOLUNTARY AIDED PRIMARY 2017
+VOLUNTARY AIDED PRIMARY 2018 (Including over subscription criteria)

 - ‘Looked-after’ child – Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.